tlalexandre/raphael-silva/README.md

 - Mozilla Firefox
 - Opera

-Addtional testing was taken by friends on large variety of devices.
+Additional testing was taken by friends on large variety of devices.

 ## Validator Testing
 - HTML